 Your job as an IT operations manager is no small task—the entire IT infrastructure and operations team is under your care and it’s your job to ensure all systems run smoothly.
 You’re also involved in driving the technical direction of IT policies, procedures, and strategies.

 It’s not a job just anyone can do.
 You need to have the experience, the skills, and a talent for management and planning.
 It’s fair to say that it’s a lot to fit into any resume template.

 A concise yet comprehensive resume is not impossible to achieve, though.
-Our IT operations manager resume examples are great reference points to help you craft your resume.
+Our cover letter generator and IT operations manager resume examples are great reference points to help you craft a job-winning application.
 When you’re done, recruiters will be throwing interviews at you!